tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 The contract can leave the quarantined state in one of two ways:

-* The current VNC MAY reinstate the contract operation by publishing the missing checkpoints, and committing to any remedial actions as specified in the [contract constitution], e.g. paying a fine, etc.
+* The current VNC MAY reinstate the contract operation by publishing the missing checkpoint(s), and committing to any remedial actions as specified in the [contract constitution], e.g. paying a fine, etc.
 * The quarantine period lapses, at which point the emergency key holder(s) have full administrative power over the contract.
-So they can unilaterally establish a brand new VNC, peg-out and shut down the contract, or whatever.
+This means that they have to issue a new constitution to assign a new VNC, peg-out and shut down the contract, or whatever.

 ## Contract dissolution
 [dissolution]: #contract-dissolution "Contract dissolution"